 Q: How can patent owners best enforce their rights in your jurisdiction?

-The ‘silver bullet’ is an infringement action on the merits, filed with one of the top German courts for patent infringement (ie, Dusseldorf, Mannheim or Munich).
-The venue should be diligently chosen based on the case’s complexity and any applicable time constraints.
+The ‘silver bullet’ for patent owners is an infringement action on the merits, filed with one of the top German courts for patent infringement (ie, Dusseldorf, Mannheim or Munich).

 Q: Are mediation and arbitration realistic alternatives to litigation?